She can't let Joey suffer— but does she have what it takes to do right by him?

 "That Alterniflix sounded great, but I'm beginning to get why they canceled these shows.
 Trained monkeys would do better."

 "I'll say.
 UFO's on 'Dragnet' was bad enough, but this Casa Blanca series, where she stayed and married Bogart?"
-He shuddered.
+He put his face in his palm.
 "The laugh track keeps going off at the wrong time."

 He stood up and turned around inside her arms.
 "Why does it need to?"
 He pulled her close, buried his nose in her shoulder.